emefff/Code-Aster-MPI-in-Singularity-of-SM2025/README.md

 Download the necessary Singularity Container of Salome-Meca 2025 from https://open-simulation-center.org/fr/downloads/code_aster/SALOME_MECA/2025

 and place it in your home folder.
 The file size is ~5.7GiB.
+The exact filename is salome_meca-lgpl-2025.1.0-1-20251026-scibian-12.sif .

 Open a bash terminal and